opajanvv/homelab/lxc-deployment-guide.md

   # Allow Ollama API access from entire homelab network
   ufw allow from 192.168.144.0/23 to any port 11434 comment 'Ollama API from homelab network'

+  # Allow Open WebUI access from entire homelab network
+  ufw allow from 192.168.144.0/23 to any port 8080 comment 'Open WebUI from homelab network'

   # Verify firewall rules
   ufw status verbose
   ```

-  **Configuration Summary**: With the service configured to listen on `0.0.0.0:11434` and the firewall allowing access from `192.168.144.0/23`, Ollama will be accessible from any device or container in your homelab network at `http://192.168.144.62:11434`.
+  **Configuration Summary**:
+  - Ollama API is accessible at `http://192.168.144.62:11434` from your homelab network
+  - Open WebUI is accessible at `http://192.168.144.62:8080` from your homelab network

 ---